-The Association is incorporated under the Industrial and Provident Societies Act 1965 and is registered by The Financial Services Authority.
-The Financial Statements have been prepared in accordance with applicable Accounting Standards, the Statement of Recommended Practice - Accounting for Registered Social Landlords and on the historical cost basis.
-They also comply with the Determination of Accounting Requirements - April 2012 and The Statement of Recommended Practice (SORP) "Accounting by Registered Social Housing Providers, Update 2010".
+The Association is incorporated under the Co-operative and Community Benefit Societies Act 2014 and is registered by The Financial Conduct Authority.
+The Financial Statements have been prepared in accordance with applicable Accounting Standards, the Statement of Recommended Practice 2010 - Accounting for Registered Social Landlords and on the historical cost basis.
+They also comply with the Determination of Accounting Requirements - April 2012.
 A summary of the more important accounting policies is set out below.